• Skip to primary navigation

 • Add sour cream and vanilla then mix well.
 Add eggs 1 at a time, blending well after each addition.

-• Pour mixture into the crust and bake for 70 minutes, or until center is ALMOST set.
+• Pour mixture into the crust and bake for 70 minutes (with dish of water on the rack below), or until center is ALMOST set.
 You want a little jiggle still.

 • Remove from oven and immediately run a knife around the rim of the pan to loosen the cheesecake.
 Allow the cheesecake to cool before removing the rim.